cassiamartin/cloud_native_infrasec/README.md

 5. Seeing **All Read/Write events** would show us every API call made to our AWS environment moving forward.
 6. We should save these for further evaluation, so you would want to **Create a new S3 bucket** and call it “**fdn203-demo-bucket-{myname}**”.
 (Don’t forget, S3 buckets must have unique names, so make sure to add your name at the end.
 They can also only be lower case letters, numbers, “-“, and “.”)
 7. Let’s **Create** that trail.
 We can come back to look at it later.
 Monitoring what API calls are made is great, but it’s difficult to convert that into something like Change Management for all infrastructure in the cloud.
 Is there a service to help there?
 8.    **Services** called **Config** would be worth looking into.
-2. After **Getting Started** we can start tracking All resources, Including Global Resources
+9. After **Getting Started** we can start tracking All resources, Including Global Resources
-3. We would want to store this data in a central bucket as well.
+10. We would want to store this data in a central bucket as well.
 Let’s **Create a new bucket** and use the default to ensure its unique (Note: We could use the bucket we just created, but you would have to add permissions, which would take more time).
-4. AWS does a good job of clearly defining roles, so let’s allow AWS to **Create AWS Config service-linked role**
+11. AWS does a good job of clearly defining roles, so let’s allow AWS to **Create AWS Config service-linked role**
-5.    **Next**, we can choose rules we want to test against, but we can do that later too if we **Skip** it for now.
+12.    **Next**, we can choose rules we want to test against, but we can do that later too if we **Skip** it for now.
-6.    **Confirm** these choices to enable Config to monitor all changes to our environment.
+13.    **Confirm** these choices to enable Config to monitor all changes to our environment.
 And we’ll see that in a bit.
 Now that we’ve got good logging of the Control Plane (API commands and Changes to the environment), let’s turn on logging of the Data Plane.
-7. Using a **Service** like **GuardDuty** you can monitor logs in near-real-time for security anomalies.
+14. Using a **Service** like **GuardDuty** you can monitor logs in near-real-time for security anomalies.
-2. After **Getting Started** we can quickly enable this service with just one click.
+15. After **Getting Started** we can quickly enable this service with just one click.
 It’s that easy.
 What is GuardDuty monitoring, we’ll check that out later.

 When we looked at our on-premises environment we identified that disjointed security tooling, lack of insight into what’s going on in the environment, and difficulty managing change control and permissions in the environment all led to risks becoming problems pretty fast.
 With the services we just enabled, we’ll see how we now have complete insight into who’s doing what in the environment, what changes are being made, and if and when problems start to arise.

 ## Granular, Provable Control of Communications
+Let's review and improve upon granular control of communication between workloads in the cloud.
 1. Looking at the granular control of system-to-system communication used to be difficult.
 Now, looking at your **EC2** Service **Security Groups** allows you to quickly see who can talk to whom.
 2. Picking a Security Group like the **Services Server Security Group** we can see the more traditional way of doing things.
 3. Checking the **Outbound** rules, we see the servers can talk to a range of IP’s, 65,536 to be precise.
 But there are only maybe 6-8 servers that they actually need to talk to.